 It should also be noted that the carrot juice study involved the daily consumption of carrot juice.

 If the women had drunk carrot juice only 2-3 times a month, would their babies have responded the same way?

-We just don’t know.
-But I suspect that pregnant women eating otherwise healthful diets don’t have to worry that the occasional jelly doughnut will program their babies to love junk food.
-What we ought to be cautious about is the regular consumption of alcohol and sugary, high-fat, processed foods.
+We just don't know.
+But I suspect that pregnant women eating otherwise healthful diets don't have to worry that the occasional jelly doughnut will program their babies to love deep-fried food.
+Frequency and dosage matter.